 This is a senior leadership role requiring an exceptional candidate who is looking to expand their experience across a growing portfolio:

-- Extensive experience as a lead for partnerships and/or high level relationship management, and working with contracts
+- Extensive experience with multilateral agencies (ADB, World Bank, UNDP etc.) as a lead for partnerships and/or high level relationship management, and working with contracts

 - Bachelor’s or postgraduate degree or equivalent practical experience